GitHub Logo HIP-367: Unlimited Token Associations Per Account

 Token Association

 Token association can occur either explicitly or automatically.
-In either case, the same algorithm is used, except that in the case of automatic association we validate that maxAutomaticAssociations will not be exceeded by this association.
+In either case, the same algorithm is used, except that in the case of automatic association we process that maxAutomaticAssociations will not be exceeded by this association.
 Management of alreadyUsedAutomaticAssociations remains as it does today and is not altered by this HIP.

 1. For each token that is to be associated to the Account, build an EntityNumPair from the token ID and account ID